 The Journal Value Analytics (JVA) tool started as a pilot project in 2012.
-It aims to provide members with more data to help assess the value of the titles and evaluate their institution’s participation in CRKN-licensed journal packages.
+It aims to provide members with more data to evaluate their institution’s participation in CRKN-licensed journal packages and assess the value of the titles.

 The JVA is completed on an annual basis and provides a broad perspective of a member’s collections at the title level.
 Typically, CRKN provides an analysis of licenses that are up for renewal after that year.